kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 ## FAQ

-### Why isn't there a profile between privileged and baseline?
+### Why isn't there a profile between Privileged and Baseline?

-The three profiles defined here have a clear linear progression from most secure (restricted) to least secure (privileged), and cover a broad set of workloads.
-Privileges required above the baseline policy are typically very application specific, so we do not offer a standard profile in this niche.
+The three profiles defined here have a clear linear progression from most secure (Restricted) to least secure (Privileged), and cover a broad set of workloads.
+Privileges required above the Baseline policy are typically very application specific, so we do not offer a standard profile in this niche.
 This is not to say that the privileged profile should always be used in this case, but that policies in this space need to be defined on a case-by-case basis.